The Bogomolov-Miyaoka-Yau inequality for stacky surfaces: Introduction

 Together with Noether's inequality, this puts constraints on the topology of surfaces of general types.
 Generalizations of (\ref{BMY_sm_surface}) to singular surfaces and surface pairs have been found, see for example \cite{m}, \cite{l1, l2}.

 In this paper we discuss a generalization of (\ref{BMY_sm_surface}) to Deligne-Mumford stacks.

-We work over $\mathbb{C}$.
-Let $\X$ be a smooth proper Deligne-Mumford $\mathbb{C}$-stack of dimension $2$.
-Let $\pi:\X\to X$ be the natural map to the coarse moduli space.
+Let $\mX$ be a smooth proper Deligne-Mumford $\mathbb{C}$-stack of dimension $2$.
+Let $\pi:\mX \to X$ be the natural map to the coarse moduli space.
 We assume that $X$ is a projective variety.
-Since $\X$ is assumed to be smooth, it has a tangent bundle $T_\X$.
+Since $\mX$ is assumed to be smooth, it has a tangent bundle $T_\mX$.
 A good theory of Chern classes is available for Deligne-Mumford stacks, see for example \cite{v}, \cite{k}.
-We propose the following